In this article:

 An economic depression is similar to a recession, but much more severe and longer lasting.
 Not only does a depression last longer, but its effects can be far-reaching and linger long after the economy begins to recover.

-The NBER has no formal definition of a depression, but points out the last event widely regarded as a depression was the Great Depression of the 1920s and '30s.
-During this depression, the national unemployment rate climbed to nearly 25%, with the GDP declining 27%.
+The NBER has no formal definition for a depression but points out that the last event widely regarded as a depression was the Great Depression of the 1920s and '30s.
+During this depression, the national unemployment rate climbed to nearly 25% and the GDP declined by nearly 27%.
 A depression can also greatly reduce international trade and wreak havoc globally.

-The Great Depression was the longest and most severe financial crisis of its kind in the U.S. It started with a recession where the country saw spending decline and subsequent manufacturing decline, but before long had evolved into a depression that rippled out across the world.
-Even people who kept their jobs saw incomes go down by as much as a third.
+The Great Depression was the longest and most severe financial crisis of its kind in the U.S. during the industrial era.
+It started with a recession where the country saw spending decline and subsequent manufacturing decline, but before long had evolved into a depression that rippled out across the world.
+Even people who kept their jobs saw their incomes plunge by 42.5%.

 Similarly, the Panic of 1837 launched a prolonged financial crisis that ultimately led to a depression that lasted through 1842.
 Leading up to 1837, widespread land speculation in the West and lenient credit requirements led to skyrocketing land prices.
 The land bubble burst in 1837, and banks declared bankruptcy or closed.

 However, the long-lasting effects of the Panic of 1837 turned into a depression that lasted through 1842.
 During that period, total bank assets were nearly chopped in half, commercial credit was hard to come by and business went cold.